-Each project will acquire existing peatland wetlands to serve as green infrastructure stormwater collection sites, which will simultaneously recharge the peat, protect the water quality of Kachemak Bay, conserve critical moose and waterfowl habitat, and protect valuable peatlands to mitigate coastal erosion for the long term in the face of short term development pressures.
-The project will also build LID a softmwater conveyance system in each area.
+Each project will acquire existing peatland wetlands to serve as stormwater collection sites, which will simultaneously recharge the peat, protect the water quality of Kachemak Bay, conserve critical moose and waterfowl habitat, and protect valuable peatlands to mitigate coastal erosion for the long term.
+The project will also build green infrastructure to convey sotrmwater to Low-Impact Development biofiltration retention infrastructure before recharging the peatlands.